 Laser Sight – reduces Hip Fire CoFs by 33%, making Hip Fire almost as accurate as aiming down sights, basically making it your primary engagement mode in most situations.

 Extended Magazine – doubles the magazine capacity.
 The least useful option.
-While the MCG benefits from firing without stopping, situations where you can live long enough to fire the whole 100 round magazine are rare.
+While the MCG benefits from firing without stopping, situations where you can live long enough to fire the whole magazine are rare.

 Headshot Damage Multiplier: 1.5x

 Damage in burst mode: 112 @ 10m – 70 @ 30m